env3d-lessons/prompt-as-function/README.md

 ## Introduction

-Local language models are becoming increasingly viable for real-time inference, but performance bottlenecks—especially on CPU-bound systems—still limit practical use.
-This project demonstrates how to leverage KV cache reuse—a standard optimization in production LLM systems—for local inference through a clean Python abstraction.
+Local language models are becoming increasingly viable for real-time inference, but performance bottlenecks, especially on CPU-bound systems, still limit practical use.
+This project demonstrates how to leverage KV cache reuse — a standard optimization in production LLM systems — for local inference through a clean Python abstraction.
 While cloud APIs like OpenAI already use these techniques internally, we make them explicit and accessible for developers running models locally with llama.cpp.
 The result is dramatically improved inference speed, making even large models like Qwen 7B interactively usable on CPUs.

 The core idea is simple: reuse a long system prompt (the function definition) across many short user inputs (the arguments), enabling the model to skip recomputing the same context every time.
 This lets you treat local LLMs as **modular, composable microservices**, each one doing fast, bounded tasks like name extraction, classification, or date parsing—on-device, with low latency, and no internet access required.